AI Skills

 The JQ AI Skills example

-The public jqai-ai-skills repo currently packages 11 public skill folders under the MIT license.
-They are grouped around the kinds of work I actually repeat while building and publishing AI systems.
+The public jqai-ai-skills repo currently packages 23 public skill folders under the MIT license.
+They are grouped around the kinds of work I actually repeat while building, researching, publishing, and verifying AI systems.

-github-safe-publisher case-study-writer outreach-pipeline-designer etsy-listing-optimizer release-announcement-writer skill-reviewer web-scraper demo-animation-v2
+github-safe-publisher case-study-writer outreach-pipeline-designer etsy-listing-optimizer research-brief-curator release-announcement-writer github-profile-proof-updater social-campaign-proof-tracker skill-reviewer web-scraper demo-animation-v2

 The point is not that every skill is large.
 Some are deliberately small. em-dash-remover is a tiny copy-cleanup workflow. code-deduplicator is a development hygiene workflow. github-safe-publisher is a safety-sensitive publishing workflow with stricter review steps.